 Retailers most likely to offer coupons for clothing include JCPenney, Kohl’s, Macy’s and Sears.
 “You can generally save more money when you shop online at these stores, as many of them have better deals or coupons for online shoppers,” said Schaffer.

-In general, you can find coupons and coupon codes by visiting clothing retailers’ websites, signing up for retailers’ emails, visiting coupon sites — such as DealsPlus, Offers.com and Rather-Be-Shopping — and using mobile apps, such as Coupon Sherpa.
+In general, you can find coupons and coupon codes by visiting clothing retailers’ websites, signing up for retailers’ emails, visiting coupon sites — such as DealsPlus, Offers.com and Rather-Be-Shopping — and using mobile apps like Coupon Sherpa.

 By using coupons, you can avoid paying full price for shoes.
 For example, Finish Line and Kohl’s both offer coupons for brand discounts and certain percentages off entire purchases, said Schaffer.

 Some shoe retailers offer special coupons for members of their loyalty programs.
-For example, DSW has a rewards program that lets members earn points on every purchase and then convert those points into $10 gift certificates.
+For example, DSW has a rewards program that lets members earn a $5 reward for every 100 points earned.
 Plus, it offers members special deals and coupons.

 “Never buy jewelry without a coupon,” said Josh Elledge, founder of SavingsAngel.
 “Jewelry is already marked up quite a bit, so not only should you use a coupon, you should time your purchases to match amazing sales and clearance offers.”